 The verdict on Shadow Defender

 Shadow Defender worked as intended during my testing of it, and it has a reputation as a reliable piece of software.
 You can expect it to do exactly what it advertises.
 Also, as detailed above, it’s cheaper than most other system restore tools of this nature and appears to be the most reliable for a) allowing you to do everything in a virtual environment that you can do in your normal environment and b) saving 100% safe backups to be restored that can’t be modified by malicious software while you’re in its Shadow Mode.
 Therefore, I can strongly recommend it.
+You can purchase Shadow Defender through the latest page on the website here (our referral link).

 Latest posts by Joma Kleen (see all)